-Our previous experience in the development and testing of real-time diagnostic and monitoring systems for aerospace [2][3], electric utility [4] and chemical process applications [5], and our current work in the safety and reliability analysis of nuclear weapon system surety components have shown that the selection of suitable modeling paradigms plays a critical role in obtaining practical, usable answers during analysis.
-Traditionally, safety and reliability analysis tools use different modeling approaches and different analysis methods.
-Since the questions which need to be addressed refer to the same underlying system, the models cannot be independent.
+Our previous experience in the development and testing of real-time diagnostic and monitoring systems for aerospace [2][3], electric utility [4] and chemical process applications [5], and our current work in the safety, reliability and fault analysis of nuclear weapon system surety components have shown that the selection of suitable modeling paradigms plays a critical role in obtaining practical, usable answers during analysis.
+Traditionally, safety, reliability and fault analysis tools use different modeling approaches and different analysis methods.
+Since the questions they want to answer refer to the same underlying system, the models cannot be, and are not, independent.
 The consistency among the models and consequently the analysis results is not guaranteed due to the lack of any formal description of relationships among the different models.
 Naturally, this lack of consistency makes the objective evaluation of design tradeoffs impossible.

-This paper discusses a new approach for integrated safety and reliability analysis using Model-Integrated Computing principles and tools.
-The essence of the approach is to perform system modeling using a domain-specific, multiple-aspect modeling environment that allows the integrated, consistent representation of system models.
+This paper discusses a new approach for integrated safety, reliability and diagnosability analysis using Model-Integrated Computing principles and tools.
+The essence of the approach is to perform system modeling using a domain-specific, multiple-aspect modeling environment which allows the integrated, consistent representation of system models.
 This integrated model is translated into the input languages of analysis tools, thereby maintaining the consistency among the toolspecific models.
+An important element of the method used is the introduction of relational models in system representation and the application of Ordered Binary Decision Diagrams (OBDD) [6] for representing, transforming and analyzing the models.
+The result of using OBDD representations and manipulations is a significant improvement in scalability and an opportunity for using discretized models for very largescale problem domains.